M-Vivian/alx-system_engineering-devops/0x02-shell_redirections/README.md

-21-reverse - Script that reverse its input 22-users_and_homes - Script that sidplays all ussers and their home directories sorted by user 100-empty_casks - Command that finds all empty files  and directory in the current working directory
+21-reverse - Script that reverse its input 22-users_and_homes - Script that sidplays all ussers and their home directories sorted by user 100-empty_casks - Command that finds all empty files  and directory in the current working directory 101-gifs - Write a script that lists all files with a .gif